-Meet David Dent: Senior Director in Business Development
+Meet David Dent: MBE Executive Director, Business Development EU (UK)

 "Working at Parexel is friendly, dynamic, busy, and charged with energy."

 David Dent, Senior Director in Business Development, shares what is involved to get the right research solution to clients and patients.
 How it's hard work, but fun working with like-minded committed people, and satisfying to see the results.
 He invites other differently-abled people to join because your perspectives matter and are heard.
 In his free time, he loves sports, his family, supporting things he cares about, and working as an Honorary Professor.

 - Please introduce yourself and your role at Parexel.

 Hi, my Name is David Dent, I am a Senior Director in Business Development, leading a team in the UK, Ireland, and parts of Europe

 - When did you join Parexel, and why did you choose Parexel above our competitors?

 I joined Parexel in 2015.
 I looked at companies working in research, as I wanted to continue being a part of bringing medicines to patients.
 This ethos shone through at Parexel, as well as the culture of accountability, and the variety of work, ever-changing and always interesting.